Dash-Industry-Forum/codem-isoboxer/README.md

     grunt watch

+### Tests

+Included is a small set of tests which check the code against a known set of ISOBMFF files.
+The tests use NodeJS with `jasmine-node`.
+Make sure you have the grunt watcher running, as it tests against the resulting build of the JavaScript files.
+Usage:

+    # npm install jasmine-node -g
+    # jasmine-node test/spec

+When adding new parsers please consider adding an ISOBMFF test file and a relevant test spec.

+Please note, for size concerns, tests are only included in the Github repository and not in the released packages on NPM.

 ## Demo

 Open `test/index.html` in your browser.
 Use the file picker to select a local MPEG-4 file to parse it.
 Results will be in the `window.parsedFile` variable.
 Inspect it from your browser's console.
 Some test files are included in `test/fixtures` (not included in the package published on npmjs.org).